gmills1/hello-world/README.md

 # hello-world
-GitHUb Guides Hello World Tutorial
+GitHub Guides Hello World Tutorial

+Hello!
+This is part of the tutorial I am following.